 • Did one or both parties accumulate the debt?
 Did either party object to the prospect of accumulating this debt?

-• Was the debt incurred before or after the marriage took place?
-Was it incurred after separation, or even in contemplation of divorce?
+• Did the debt occur before or after the marriage?
+Was it incurred after separation or during the contemplation of divorce?

 Of course, in cases where one party profligates and incurs debt (particularly debts which were the result of significant unreasonable spending or mismanagement of finances), the Court may order that party to settle his or her own debts, rather than assigning the debt to both parties as part of the marital assignment.
 For example, in one case, the Court noted that the couple’s debt was largely due to the husband’s financial mismanagement and living beyond his means.
 The Court held that a fifty-fifty split of liabilities and assets was not necessary.
 [1]